FMMT666/launchpad.py/README.md

     Midi Fighter 64    - class "MidiFighter64"      LEDs and buttons

     Midi Fighter 3D    - class "MidiFighter3D       IN WORK

+> APPLE SILICON:
+> You most likely need to compile your own PyGame version.
+> 6/2025: The PyPI version has a broken MIDI out path, the MacPorts version comes without MIDI at all.
+> I do not use Homebrew - maybe you can try your luck with that one.
+> Compiling PyGame though is acually easy.
+Usually.
+Hehe.
+> The process is explained somewhere below.
+CTRL-F your way down to "compile" in the RPi section.

 > PRO MK3 USERS: